shz/node-require-internal/readme.md

 testing functions that would normally be hidden, but you can probably also do other kinds of hacker with it.

+Note: the internals seem to be read only.
+I'm not sure why; if you know, tell me!

 ## Usage

 ### Installation